-- Number of Starts Tracking Report; and - Daily Energy Limit Tracking Report.
+- Number of Starts Tracking Report; and - · Daily Energy Limit Tracking Report.

-Refer to section 6-1 for more information on these reports.
+Refer to section 6.1 for more information on these reports.

-Telemetry or tracking errors - Telemetry or other errors might cause the values of the number of starts or actual energy production used by the pre-dispatch calculation engine to be inaccurate, despite the submission of accurate dispatch data.
-In such circumstances, if market participants observe scheduling discrepancies attributable to inaccurate values of actual starts or energy, production, registered market participants are expected to revise the relevant daily dispatch parameters, to compensate for the discrepancy, and notify the IESO.
+Telemetry or tracking errors - Telemetry or other errors might cause the values of the number of starts or actual energy production used by the pre-dispatch calculation engine to be inaccurate.
+In such circumstances, if market participants observe scheduling discrepancies attributable to inaccurate values of actual starts or energy production, registered market participants are expected to revise the relevant daily dispatch parameters, to compensate for the discrepancy, and notify the IESO.
 If revising the relevant daily dispatch data parameters is not feasible then market participants may request that the IESO revise the parameters used to set initial conditions.